remfly/dotfiles/README.md

 Some helpful information regarding the dotfiles:

-- for the GTK and QT/Kvantum themes, I use [Nordic](https://github.com/EliverLara/Nordic) by [EliverLara](https://github.com/EliverLara).
+- for the GTK and Qt/Kvantum themes, I use [Nordic](https://github.com/EliverLara/Nordic) by [EliverLara](https://github.com/EliverLara).
-- my preferred program for setting GTK themes is `lxappearance`; for QT themes, `qt5ct` and `kvantum`.
+- my preferred program for setting GTK themes is `lxappearance`; for Qt/Kvantum themes, `qt5ct` & `kvantum`.

-Don't forget to leave a star in the repository and be in the lookout for updates (they may contain fixes or even new stuff!)
+Don't forget to leave a star in the repository!
+Be on the lookout for updates (they may contain fixes or even new stuff!)

 ## Supporting